gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean.md

 - A DigitalOcean Droplet running Ubuntu Linux 20.04 LTS.
 You will also need a non-root user account created which has sudo privileges.
 DigitalOcean provides excellent tutorials on [Droplet creation](https://www.digitalocean.com/docs/droplets/how-to/create/) and also on [setting up Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04).

-- A custom domain to utilise LetsEncrypt and provide SSL encryption for your Gatsby website.
+- A custom domain to utilise LetsEncrypt and provide HTTPS encryption for your Gatsby website.

 ## Deployment